-We have, and will continue, to use the proceeds from our initial public offering for investments in hospitality assets and for payment of operating expenses, various fees and other expenses.
-During the initial stages of our initial public offering, which we are currently in, we may not have sufficient funds from operations to cover our expenses or to fund improvements to our properties.
+We have, and will continue, to use the proceeds from our offering for investments in hospitality assets and for payment of operating expenses, various fees and other expenses, including the costs and expenses associated with the completion of the mergers.
+During the initial stages of our offering, which we are currently in, we may not have sufficient funds from operations to cover our expenses or to fund improvements to our properties.
 Accordingly, in the event that we develop a need for additional capital in the future for the improvement of our properties or for any other reason, that capital may not be available to us.
 If we do not have sufficient funds from cash flow generated by our investments or out of net proceeds from our initial public offering, or cannot obtain debt or equity financing on acceptable terms, our financial condition and ability to make distributions may be adversely affected.